fomenta/TaxCalc/Readme.rst

 * A company processes orders that are placed in multiple countries.
 	* Calculate country taxes.
-* Some may use:
+* Some countries may use:
 	* A simple calculation
 	* A fixed percentage
-* others:
+* Other countries user:
-	* Use a sophisticated formula
+	* A sophisticated formula
 	* Requires additional information
 		* Product classification
 		* Vendor location